10 Essex Street

 Company and Partnership Disputes: Nick has acted for and advised clients in connection with various company and partnership matters, including: disputes arising from the dissolution of partnerships; claims for the protection of minority shareholders; disputes concerning the construction of Articles of Association; and challenges to business transacted at company meetings.

 Arbitration: Nick is a Fellow of the Chartered Institute of Arbitrators.
-He has significant arbitration experience, in particular, in rent review and partnership arbitrations.
+He has significant arbitration experience, in particular, in rent review, Pubs Code and partnership arbitrations.
 He has been instructed on a variety of arbitration claims in the High Court (including for the appointment of an arbitrator / appealing against an arbitration award).

 Other: Nick has previously acted as a judicial assistant to Justice Melzer in the Supreme Court of Israel in Jerusalem.
 During this time, Nick was involved in researching complex points of law and drafting memoranda in respect of many high profile and high value commercial disputes.